Pain and Suffering Damages

 Non-Economic Damages

 These damages, also called “general” damages, compensate victims for the immaterial costs they suffer as a result of their injuries.
 Non-economic damages are subjective, so calculating the total value of damages available in a particular case can be tricky.
-Pain and suffering is an example of non-economic damages.
+Pain and suffering are examples of non-economic damages.

 Limits on Pain and Suffering Damages in Hawaii